Roadmaps can smooth alignment, improve strategic organization and centralize team collaboration—regardless of what kind of business you have.

 It has to be collaborative.
 What’s the best way to gain buy-in and alignment on a plan?
 Involve your stakeholders early in the roadmap planning process, listen to their objections and concerns and be curious about their reasoning for why some things should be prioritized over others.
 Learn how to say no, but also take the time to listen and understand where your teammates are coming from when it comes to prioritizing their work.

 It has to be visually beautiful.
 Good design elements = crystal clear communication.
 You want to be able to demonstrate to your stakeholders that you’re on top of your strategy.
-So it’s important that the roadmap meets you halfway when it comes to presenting your reasoning.

 Your roadmap should also have these visual elements: